-Three sub counties where the FGM is highly practiced were purposively selected for the study.
-From the three sub counties, two villages (Local Council 1 Units)were selected for the study using simple random sampling.
+Two parishes where the FGM is highly practiced were purposively selected for the study.
+From the sub-county, two villages (Local Council 1 Units) were selected for the study using simple random sampling.
 The researcher employed purposive sampling to select communities that are predominantly inhabited by the Sabiny that practice FGM.